garrettoh/garrettoh/README.md

 <a href="https://www.linkedin.com/in/garrett-raese-710baa2b1/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 For starters, I'm an absolute computer nerd.
 My computer was infected with malware when I was 14 and ever since then, I've been fascinated with computer systems.
-I really just love getting my hands dirty, and diving deep to understand how computer systems work.
+I really just love getting my hands dirty, and diving deep to understand how computers work.

 ## Objective
 During my life using computer systems for various reasons, I developed a passion for cybersecurity.
 I am excited at the new prospects with technology and cybersecurity and I would love to work as a Cybersecurity Analyst in a SOC.